Management

 Prerequisites: ISM 315.
 An introduction to the techniques of business modeling, systems design, and implementation, including the application of software engineering tools in support of modeling and code generation.
 (Formerly 6500:325)

-Prerequisites: Must be admitted to a major in a four-year degree granting college, ISM 310, and upper level standing.
+Prerequisites: Junior or greater standing and ISM 310.
 Principles of the design and management of data networks for business communications.
 (Formerly 6500:420)

-ISM:425 Decision Support with Data Warehousing & Data Mining (3 Credits)
+ISM 425 Decision Support with Data Warehousing & Data Mining (3 Units)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, ISM 324, and MGMT 305.
+Prerequisites: ISM 324 and MGMT 305.
 Examines managerial and technical aspects of business decision-making based on the use of data warehouses, on-line analytical processing (OLAP) and data mining.
 (Formerly 6500:425)

-Prerequisites: Must be admitted to a major in a 4-year degree granting college, ACCT 250, and upper level standing.
+Prerequisites: Junior or greater standing and ACCT 250.
 Students will gain an understanding of issues and skills related to web application design and development.
 (Formerly 6500:426)

 Prerequisites: ISM 324 and ISM 325.
 Pre/Corequisite: ISM 427.
 Implementing business objects and use cases in projects.
 Object persistence, object collaboration, and controller and UI designs are discussed.
 (Formerly 6500:428)